 That experience at a fine arts and technological center led her to meet and marry Larry Conger, a former National Mountain Dulcimer Champion.
 She now adds bass dulcimer to the mix, and they’re found quite often out on the road teaching and performing on the dulcimer when they’re not performing around their hometown of Gatlinburg, just outside the Great Smoky Mountains National Park.

-Elaine is a member of the Smoky Mountain Chapter of the Order of the Daughters of the King and the Diocesan Assembly President of the East Tennessee DOK.
-Her new ambition is to share the music God gives her with others on a spiritual path to find peace and respite in this busy and confusing world.
+Elaine is a member of the Order of the Daughters of the King and serves as the Diocesan Assembly President for East Tennessee.
+Her ambition is to share the music God gives her with others on a spiritual path to find peace and respite in this busy and confusing world.